samanharatian/Python-in-building-science/README.md

-## Example 1: City of Chicago Benchmarking Analysis
+## (Example 1: City of Chicago Benchmarking Analysis)[https://github.com/berg-lab/Python-in-building-science/tree/main/Building%20energy%20benchmarking]
 This example provides a jump start for the CAE 465_526 students to conduct a comparative analysis between different city benchmarking databases.

 ## Example 2: Outdoor Weather Data
 This example provides a jump start to donwload outdoor weather data from Weather Wunderground.

+## Example 3: Energy Modeling Calibration using CVRMSE and NMBE Calculation
+This example shows how to caculate CVRMSE and NMBE metrics using ASHRAE Guideline 14 when the metered data is available.